Materials-Consortia/OPTIMADE/optimade.md

 * `chemical_formula_anonymous CONTAINS "C2" AND chemical_formula_anonymous STARTS WITH "A2"`
 * `chemical_formula_anonymous STARTS "B2" AND chemical_formula_anonymous ENDS WITH "D2"`

-### Comparisons of multi-valued properties
+### Comparisons of list properties

-Multi-valued properties can be thought of as lists or sets of strings or numbers.
+List properties can be thought of as lists or sets of strings or numbers.
 In the following, a set of `values` is one or more strings or numbers separated by a comma (",").
 An implementation MAY OPTIONALLY also support identifiers in the value set.

 The following constructs MUST be supported:

-* `identifier HAS value`: matches if the given value is present in the multi-valued property (i.e., set operator IN).
+* `identifier HAS value`: matches if the given value is present in the list property (i.e., set operator IN).
-* `identifier HAS ALL values`: matches when all the values given are present in the multi-valued property (i.e., set operator >=).
+* `identifier HAS ALL values`: matches when all the values given are present in the list property (i.e., set operator >=).
 * `identifier HAS, EXACTLY values`: matches when the property contains all the values given and none other (i.e., set operator =).
 * `identifier HAS ANY values`: matches when any one of the values given are present in the property (i.e., equivalent with a number of HAS separated by OR).
-* `LENGTH identifier <operator> value`: applies the numeric comparison operator for the number of items in the multi-valued property.
+* `LENGTH identifier <operator> value`: applies the numeric comparison operator for the number of items in the list property.

 The following construct may OPTIONALLY be supported: